croquet/microverse/docs/QuickStart.md

     npm start

 This will start the development web server.
-In its output there will be lines like
+In its output there will be lines like:

     [webpack-dev-server] Project is running at:
     [webpack-dev-server] Loopback: http://localhost:9684/